kanelorange/elk/README.md

 >   # The period after which to log the internal metrics.
 The default is 30s.
 >   #logging.metrics.period: 30s
 >   ```

+>### Beats create a “Standalone Cluster” in Kibana Monitoring
+>___Elastic.co Explaination:___
+>```console
+># In Beats version 7.2, we allowed Beats to ship their monitoring data directly to
+># a Monitoring Elasticsearch cluster (which might be separate from your Production
+># Elasticsearch cluster, where you send the log data being harvested by Beats).
+># The new monitoring.* settings introduced in 7.2 let you set the Monitoring cluster
+># for Beats.
+>
+># Now, if your output is elasticsearch, then we know which Elasticsearch cluster your
+># Beat is sending its logs data to.
+In that case the Monitoring UI can correctly associate
+># the Beat instance with that Elasticsearch cluster.
+>
+># However, if the output is something other than elasticsearch, we cannot know if the
+># logs data is ending up in an Elasticsearch cluster.
+So the Monitoring UI shows the
+># Beat instance in a "Standalone Cluster".
+>```
+>___Solution:___
+>   ```console
+>   As a temporary workaround, you can go back to using the deprecated xpack.monitoring.*
+>   settings (instead of the new monitoring.* ones).
+However, please note that the
+>   xpack.monitoring.* settings will eventually go away in a future major version.
+>   ```

 <p align="right">(<a href="#readme-top">back to top</a>)</p>